Bumber64/dfhack/docs/plugins/plant.rst

 ``-c <plant_id>``, ``--create <plant_id>``
     Creates a new plant of the specified type at ``pos`` or the cursor position.
 The target tile must be a dirt or grass floor. ``plant_id`` is not case-sensitive, but must be enclosed in quotes if spaces exist.
 A numerical ID can also be used.
 Providing an empty string with "" will print all available IDs and skip plant creation.
 ``-a <value>``, ``--age <value>``
-    Set the created plant to a specific age (in ticks.) ``value`` can be a non-negative integer, or the string ``tree`` to create a sapling that will immediately grow into a tree.
+    Set the created plant to a specific age (in ticks.) ``value`` can be a non-negative integer, or the string ``tree`` to have saplings immediately grow into trees.
 Defaults to 0 if option is unused.

 Grow
 ----
 ``-g``, ``--grow``
     Grows saplings into trees.
 Will default to all saplings on the map if no ``pos`` arguments are used.
+Saplings will fail to grow into trees and die if they are blocked by another tree.
 ``-a <value>``, ``--age <value>``
     Define the age (in ticks) to set saplings to. ``value`` can be a non-negative integer, or the string ``tree``.
 Defaults to ``tree`` if option is unused.
 If a ``value`` larger than ``tree`` (equivalent to 120959) is used, it will make sure selected trees have an age of at least the given value, allowing them to grow larger.
 ``-f <list>``, ``--filter <list>``